 ~ Richard Heinberg, Senior Fellow of The Post Carbon Institute, and author of twelve books, including The Party's Over: Oil, War & the Fate of Industrial Societies and Afterburn: Society Beyond Fossil Fuels

 Shaun has contributed to a number of other books.

-He was the editor of the second and third editions of Dr. David Fleming's seminal Energy and the Common Purpose (2005-7), his obituary for Dr. Fleming was included as one of the chapters of Dr. Colin Campbell's Peak Oil Personalities (2011), and he was also part of the team who brought Dr. Fleming's wonderful life's work Lean Logic to posthumous publication (2011).
+He was the editor of the second and third editions of Dr. David Fleming's seminal Energy and the Common Purpose (2005-7), leading to his editing the carbon rationing section of Climate Code Red (2008).
+His obituary for Dr. Fleming was then included as one of the chapters of Dr. Colin Campbell's Peak Oil Personalities (2011), and he contributed energy/climate expertise to the second edition (2011) of Patrick Whitefield's The Earth Care Manual.

 He edited Mark Boyle's The Moneyless Manifesto (2012) and wrote the foreword to The Future We Deserve (2012), as well as contributing one of the 100 short essays that make up the latter book.
 More recently he selected and edited extracts from Fleming's great work Lean Logic for the fourth and fifth Dark Mountain books (2013/2014), while editing the full manuscript ahead of its posthumous publication (2016).